Oscillations of BV measures on nested fractals: Introduction

-where $|\partial U|$ equals the number of points in the boundary of $U$. \end{thm}
+Here, $|\partial U|$ equals the number of points in the boundary of $U$.
+In the case of the unbounded Vicsek set or Sierpinski gasket, the function $\Psi$ is non-constant. \end{thm}

-Theorem~\ref{T:liminf_Ucells_intro} is therefore a refinement of the estimates~\eqref{E:BV3_main_thm} when $f$ is the indicator function of a finite union of complexes like those illustrated in Figure~\ref{F:U_cells_example_intro}.
-Such functions were proved to be BV in~\cite[Theorem 5.1]{BV3}.
 While this oscillatory behavior was expected in view of the on-diagonal oscillations of the heat kernel at small scales in these settings, see e.g.~\cite{Ham11,Kaj13}, the non-uniqueness of the BV measure is less straightforward to obtain.
 In fact, we can presently prove the function $\Psi$ in~\eqref{E:liminf_Ucells_intro} to be non-constant, see Section~\ref{SS:KS_non-limit}, thus settling a question raised in~\cite[Remark 4.23]{BV3}.
 However, the methods currently available fail to show that property for the function $\Phi$, which is also still open in the case of other heat-kernel related functionals~\cite{Ham11}.
 Besides, the nature of the functional $\mathcal{M}_f(t)$ seems to make the techniques that successfully led Kajino to prove on-diagonal oscillations in~\cite{Kaj13} not applicable in this case.
 The question remains the subject of future investigations.